linode/docs/docs/guides/networking/linode-network/ip-failover/index.md

 1. Log in to the Compute Instance using [SSH](/docs/guides/connect-to-server-over-ssh/) or [Lish](/docs/guides/using-the-lish-console/).

-1. Install lelastic by downloading the latest release from the GitHub repository, extracting the contents of the archived file, and moving the the lelastic utility to a folder in your PATH.
+1. Install lelastic by downloading the latest release from the GitHub repository, extracting the contents of the archived file, and moving the lelastic executable to a folder within your PATH.
 This same process can be used to update lelastic, making sure to restart the lelastic service (detailed in a later step) to complete the upgrade.
 Before installing or updating lelastic, review the [releases page](https://github.com/linode/lelastic/releases) and update the version variable with the most recent version number.

         version=v0.0.6
         curl -LO https://github.com/linode/lelastic/releases/download/$version/lelastic.gz